serrif/website/main/docs/introduction.md

 ---

 ## In-game server
 Our <a class="usa-external_link" href="https://minecraft.net">Minecraft</a> server is the keystone to our community.
-Operator permissions are given to anyone without hassle, with an assortment of plugins, and powerful tools for building and management.
+Everyone gets operator-style permissions without hassle, with an array of plugins, and powerful tools for building and management.

 ### Connection
 Joining the server is simple.
 You can connect using the address `novelmc.net` or `play.novelmc.net` through the direct connect box; or adding us to your server list in-game.
-Applying a port isn't necessary for connection  but `25565` can be appended to an address.
+A port isn't necessary to join  but `25565` can be added to an address.

  * `/status` - Displays the server's current state and loaded worlds.
  * `/memory` or `/mem` - Displays memory statistics, loaded worlds, and ticks per second (TPS).

-You can also view and lookup other members, as opposed to the default tab list.
+You can also view and lookup other members, instead of the default tab list.

 <div class="usa-alert usa-alert-warning" >
   <div class="usa-alert-body">
-    <p class="usa-alert-text">Many in-game commands that show member-specific information will only apply to those connected during when the command was sent.
+    <p class="usa-alert-text">Many in-game commands that show member-specific information will only apply to players on the server when the command was sent.
 Make sure those commands are accurate and specific.</p>
   </div>
 </div>